Carrington Hospital: Later history

-An extra building was constructed in 1884 to house a growing patient population.
+An auxiliary building was constructed in 1884 to house a growing patient population.
 This building burnt to the ground in 1894 and was replaced with a new building.
 In the 1920s this new building was known as Oakleigh Hall and was used as a 'parole villa'.
 The building is now known as Building 048.
 Other buildings constructed in the 1880s include a boiler room, drying room, and workshop buildings.
 Later constructions include accommodation for the medical superintendent in 1909, two auxiliary hospital buildings in 1913 and 1915, and the Penman House in 1930.

 T. R. King, Medical Superintendent, resigned in 1891 because of ill-health, and was succeeded by Gray Hassell, who had been an administrator at the Wellington Hospital and Wellington Asylum.

+Initially the hospital met its water requirements with cisterns and a well, but in 1897 a reservoir and pumping station were constructed.
+In 1900 excess supply was being sent to Western Springs, 4 years later a larger pumping station was constructed.
+In 1910 the Mount Albert Road Board took over the pumping station in exchange for providing water at a fixed rate to the asylum.

 In December 1900, there were 494 patients—306 males and 188 females.
 The staff included 31 males and 21 females.
 The average net cost per patient was, in 1898, £19 13s, and, in 1899, £20 8s.
 The average number of patients sent out cured in 1898 was 51%, and in 1899, 38%; average deaths, 1898, 7.5; in 1899, 8.8.
 The officials of the institution at the time were Robert Martin Beattie, medical superintendent; William Webster, assistant medical officer; Edward Newport, head attendant; Sophia Campbell, matron; and J. D. Muir, farm manager.
 Religious service was held on Sunday by ministers of the denominations of which patients were members.